gcccsjedd/is-final-project/src/routes/api/rivalscomp/README.md

 # rivalscomp API

 ## Overview
-This API uses the rule-based decision making with data from Marvel Rivals to recommend a team comp based on the enemy team comp.
+This API uses the Groq AI model with data from Marvel Rivals Characters to recommend a list of characters to main based on user's description.

 ## Endpoint
 - **URL**: `/api/rivalscomp`